lupyuen/lupyuen.github.io/src/ikea.md

 [(IKEA VINDRIKTNING Manual)](https://www.ikea.com/us/en/manuals/vindriktning-air-quality-sensor__AA-2289325-1.pdf)

 _Huh?
-This sensor only outputs 3 values?_
+This sensor outputs only 3 levels of Air Quality?_

 Actually the sensor is capable of measuring PM 2.5 from __0 to 1000 μg/m³__...
 Just that we need to __wire it ourselves__ to get the PM 2.5 value.